Explore

 Please take your rubbish home with you (including cigarette butts) for recycling or disposal.

-Dogs are permitted at Brimbank Park but must be kept on a lead at all times.
+Dogs are permitted in many areas at Brimbank Park and must be kept on a leash at all times.
+Dogs are not allowed within the Kulin Wetlands and playgrounds.

 All plants, animals, historical and archaeological sites and geographic features are protected by law.
 Please do not disturb them in any way.